 Baabuk has not been rated.

-With several unisex styles to choose from, there’s a wooly sustainable sneaker for everyone, including our personal favorite, the Sky Woolers, which come in 13 different colors, plus a Blacknose special edition made with wool from the Valais Blacknose Sheep.
+With several unisex styles to choose from, there’s a wooly sustainable sneaker for everyone, including our personal favorite, the Sky Woolers, which come in 13 different colors.

-The new Shunya Wooler sneaker is Baabuk’s most sustainable shoe yet.
+The Shunya Wooler is Baabuk’s most sustainable sneaker yet.
 The 100% leather-free and 99% plastic-free shoe features a plant-based Strobel made of TENCEL and vegetable-derived PLA and a plastic-free PLIANT® sole made from natural rubber.
 The 1% plastic comes from the water-based synthetic glue.

-This Certified B Corp’s supply chain is fully traceable and ethical.
-The sneakers are 100% made in Portugal, including sourcing the wool from sheep in Serra de Estela Natural Park.
+This Certified B Corp’s sneakers are 100% made in Portugal, including sourcing the wool from sheep in Serra de Estela Natural Park.
 Felting occurs in Portugal’s historic Burel Factory, famous for its long wool-making tradition using either hand techniques or 100+-year-old machinery.
 The sneakers are then sewn at ateliers in nearby Porto.

 My Personal Review of Baabuk’s Sky Wooler: